 -burnlist=1 are set.
 The addresses in each policy list can be added, removed or queried via the client RPC interface.
 In addition, to enable scalable and modular deployment of federated nodes, the policy lists can also be controlled (i.e. addresses added and removed) via on-chain transactions: so-called policy transactions.
 This enables addresses to be added and removed from the policy lists by remote authorised agents outside of the signing nodes without any external connections except for the peer-to-peer protocol.

 In this process, a special policy transaction containing an address to be added to a policy list is sent to the network (by an authorised wallet) and included in a block.
 Once confirmed, the address encoded in the policy transaction is added to the policy list by the block-signing nodes, and it is then enforced.
 A second policy transaction spending this previous output is then be used to remove the address from the list.

 Permission to modify the policy lists via policy transactions is controlled via policy tokens.
 Policy tokens for the modification of each policy list are created in the genesis block under the control of a specified

 scriptPubKey.
 These are specified in the configuration as

 The wallets that control the private keys to these policy tokens then have the ability to modify the corresponding policy lists via policy transactions from outside of the federation signing nodes.
-These wallets to be integrated directly with a KYC/ID service provider for onboarding new users of a blockchain/sidechain or controlled manually by agents or staff of the asset issuer.
+These wallets can optionally be integrated directly with a KYC/ID service provider for onboarding new users of a sidechain or controlled manually by agents or staff of the asset issuer.

-A shared deterministic wallet is generated and copied to the whitelisting node and the signing nodes.
-This private keys from the wallet are used for encrypting and decrypting whitelisting transactions as described below.
+A shared deterministic wallet is generated and copied to a whitelisting node and the signing nodes.
+The private keys from the wallet are used for encrypting and decrypting whitelisting transactions as described below.